Repertoi-e/light-std/README.md

 - Never throw exceptions.
 Instead, return multiple values using structured bindings (C++17).
   They make code complicated.
 When you can't handle an error and need to exit from a function, return multiple values.
 >          auto [content, success] = os_read_entire_file("data/hello.txt");
 - In general, error conditions (which require returning a status) should be rare.
 The code should just do the correct stuff.
-I find that using exceptions leads to this mentality of "giving up and passing the responsibility to handle error cases to the caller".
-Howoever, that quickly becomes complicated and confidence is lost on what could happen and where.
+Using exceptions leads to this mentality of "giving up and passing the responsibility to handle error cases to the caller".
+However, that quickly becomes complicated and confidence is lost on what could happen and where.
 Code in general likes to grow in complexity combinatorially as more functionality is added, if we also give up the linear structure of code by using exceptions then that's a disaster waiting to happen.

 #### Example
 The array in this library is a basic wrapper around contiguous memory with three fields (Data, Count, and Allocated).
 It does not have ownership; the programmer determines it explicitly.

 By default, arrays are views.
-To make them dynamic, call `reserve(arr)` or `make_array(...)`.
+To make them dynamic and owned, call `reserve(arr)` or `make_array(...)`.
 Arrays can be passed around and returned by value, as they have no hidden destructor and are cheap to copy.
 To free, call `free(arr)` or use `defer(free(arr))`.
 The latter runs like a destructor, but it's written *explicitly* in code.

 > ```cpp
-> array<string> pathComponents;
+> array<string> path;
+> defer(free(path));
+>
+> add(path, "./");
-> reserve(pathComponents);
+> add(path, "build");
-> defer(free(pathComponents));
+> ...
 > ```

+To make a deep copy of an array, use clone(): `newPath = clone(path)`.

 > ```cpp
 > string path = make_string("./data/");
+> // Equivalent to
-> // Alternatively: string path = "./data/"; reserve(path);
+> //     string path = "./data/";
+> //     reserve(path);
 >
 > defer(free(path));
+>
 > add(path, "output.txt");
 > string pathWithoutDot = slice(path, 2, -1); // No allocations
 > ```

 strings behave like arrays but have different types to avoid conflicts.
 They take indices to code points (as they are UTF-8 by default) and are not null-terminated, so substrings don't allocate memory.

-To make a deep copy of an array, use clone(): `newPath = clone(path)`.

-### Arrays by example
+### Array Examples

 > ex.1
 > ```cpp